 50 years of service – fit for 50 more years

-Safe transport of clean hydrogen through existing PVC natural gas infrastructure
+Safe distribution of clean hydrogen through the existing PVC natural gas grid

 First, pipes and joints were exposed to a time-accelerated test of hydrogen exposure equivalent to more than 50 years of actual service.
 Second, the samples were tested for their maximum angle of deflection to find out when leakage would occur.